 It is hard to overestimate the importance of goalkeeper David de Gea to United's short-term prospects.

 He is not only the club's best player - and possibly their only world-class one - but also a beacon to potential future signings.
-Holding on to him may be tough without Champions League football, but it would be the best piece of business United could do this summer and it may help that Mourinho and De Gea share an agent - Jorge Mendes.
+Holding on to him may be tough without Champions League football, but would be the best piece of business United could do this summer.

 2. UNIFY THE CLUB BEHIND HIM

-Mourinho pitched to be Sir Alex Ferguson's replacement three years ago but was overlooked amid suggestions that important voices behind the scenes, including Sir Bobby Charlton, did not see him as a 'United man'.
+Mourinho was somewhat unsubtle in pitching to be Sir Alex Ferguson's replacement three years ago but was overlooked amid suggestions that important voices behind the scenes, including Sir Bobby Charlton, did not see him as a 'United man'.